awesomepack/Mortality_By_Meat_Consumption/README.md

   - For the mortality_df we drop several rows that we deemed not neccessary/ had no data.(['Indicator','AgeGroup','DataType', 'Location', 'Unit', 'Source', 'DataType'])

-  - For meat_df, we drop rows we deemed not neccessary/ head no data. (['Indicator','Flag codes','Frequency', 'Measure'])
+  - For meat_df, we drop rows we deemed not neccessary/ had no data. (['Indicator','Flag codes','Frequency', 'Measure'])

   - We then align the meat_df to mortality_df columns using the cc_dict.